Stocks, Dollar Fall Amid Turmoil in Washington

 Continue Reading Below

-In one of the clearest signs that investors' confidence is waning, a closely watched measure of the dollar's value was on track to give back its postelection gains Wednesday.
+Turbulence in Washington jolted markets out of an extended period of calm Wednesday.

-Stocks fell around the world.
-The Dow Jones Industrial Average lost 207 points, or 1%, to 20773 shortly after the opening bell, while the S&P 500 fell 0.9%, and the Nasdaq Composite lost 1.1%.
+Stocks, the U.S. dollar and government bond yields fell as investors pulled back from bets on the swift passage of the Trump administration's agenda.
+Wagers that President Donald Trump's policies would boost growth and inflation have been unwinding for months, but those moves accelerated Wednesday.

-The Stoxx Europe 600 shed 0.9% and Japan's Nikkei Stock Average posted its biggest daily drop since mid-April.
+In one of the clearest signs of waning investor confidence, a closely watched measure of the dollar's value was on track to give back its postelection gains.

 Continue Reading Below